ssnake/ssnake.github.io/about.md

 permalink: /about/
 ---

-Welcome,

-My name is Max.
-I'm software engineer and this site devoted to my work.
+I'm fond of morality, creativity, problem solving and lack of prejudice